 In January I planned nearly all of my trips for the year.
 I knew in early 2017 that permits for some of the places I wanted to visit would be tough to come by so I made sure to secure them the moment they became available.
 For the long July 4th weekend I had (barely) snagged a couple of permits for a 4 day/3 night backpacking trip through the Ansel Adams Wilderness.
 The trip would take Alex and I to scenic alpine lakes and give us a taste of the John Muir and Pacific Crest trails and I was so excited for it!
-However, due to the beast of a winter the Sierra had that trip was no longer feasible so we were forced to find a plan b.
+However, due to the beast of a winter the Sierra had that trip was no longer feasible so we were forced to explore other places to camp in California.

 After the sun disappeared below the horizon and a chill settled in we all returned to our tents with alarms set for the middle of the night so we could take night photos.
 Too soon my alarm was going off and I headed out into the still night air.
 The sky was perfectly clear and it was so dark that we could see the Milky Way just above Temple Crag.
 Alex set up a couple of timelapses and I captured a few stills before I called it a night and headed back to bed.
 Alex left his camera outside the tent and it captured the entire night, making a beautiful timelapse you can check out here!

 Just a few brief hours later the sun began to rise and Temple Crag was illuminated by alpenglow.
 This sunrise was by far my favorite part of the entire trip!
 Alex and I sat and watched the landscape glow and change color as the sun crept higher into the sky.